b1mind/feed-reader/README.md

 ## Solid Pods

-This app uses Solid Protocol (the real Web3.0) https://solidproject.org and all user data is stored on your pod or minor state in your localStorage.
+This app uses Solid Protocol (the real Web3.0) https://solidproject.org and all user data is stored on your pod.

 Solid: Your data, your choice.
 Advancing Web standards to empower individuals and groups.
 Web 3.0 Solid Protocol, by Sir Tim Burners Lee